gloveboxes/Raspberry-Pi-with-Visual-Studio-Code-Remote-SSH-and-C-or-C-Development/README.md

 ## Create Build, Run, Debug settings

-As a convenance, the build and debug process uses the name of the project directory.
+As a convenience, the build and debug process uses the name of the project directory.
 We need to update the CMake file, and create a Launcher and Build Task.

 ### Update the CMake file